min read

 - 2021: +4.5%

-While inflation has moderated, pantry costs remain elevated compared to pre-pandemic levels, meaning a flat pantry budget delivers less value than it used to.
+While inflation has moderated, food costs remain elevated compared to pre-pandemic levels, meaning a flat pantry budget delivers less value than it used to.

 However, focusing only on inflation misses a larger opportunity: using your workplace pantry program as a strategic advantage, not just a cost center.